 Toxic chemicals, from antimony to zinc, have invaded all aspects of modern living — consumer products, electronics, food, food packaging, personal care products, pharmaceuticals, and even our water supply.

-The companies that formulate, manufacture, and sell these chemical-laden products, however, do all possible to conceal or ignore the negative effects to our environment and ourselves.
+The companies that formulate, manufacture, and sell these chemical-laden products, however, do all possible to conceal or ignore the negative effects on our environment and ourselves.
 They market their industrial practices and products as safe and reveal ingredients and substances used only when forced to do so by law or intense public pressure.

 Information is available, but many of us do not have the education, inclination, resources, or time to do our own research.
 Thankfully, there are documentary filmmakers willing to help shine a light on this growing problem.